Upcoming Events:

 had the best shop tool organization we've ever been priviledged to witness before or since.
 Then that student graduated.

-and we competed on the Curie field at Championships (still being called Nationals) at Epcot in Orlando, FL.
+We competed on the Curie field (Curie Division Standings (.doc, 183KB) ) at Championships (still being called Nationals) at Epcot in Orlando, FL.

 Team Trifold